Step-by-step guide

 New incoming chat messages show up as unread badges in the navigation and on the relevant match card.
 Opening that trade marks those messages as read.

-Good to know: Prices support the suggestion, but the exact print details are just as important.
-A lower-priced exact match can be better than a more expensive but wrong printing.
+Good to know: Prices support the suggestion, but the exact print details and shipping settings are just as important.
+A lower-priced exact match in the right country can be better than a more expensive but unrealistic international trade.

 Trade safety